10+ Tips to Optimizing Page Speed for Shopify Store

 You may acquire insights into individual resource loading times by utilizing Chrome DevTools and evaluating the network tab, enabling you to discover and resolve items that may be affecting the performance of your Shopify shop.

-CMS or E-commerce Platform Analytics
+CMS Platform Analytics

 Let's look at an example using Shopify analytics: